Updated on September 13, 2024.

 “The majority of patients I see are older adults,” says Craig Hoekzema, MD, an ear, nose, and throat (ENT) specialist in Norton Shores, Michigan.
 But patients of all ages make their way to his practice.

 Some people are born with hearing problems while others develop them.
-As we age, the odds of hearing loss increase.
+At every increased age bracket, the likelihood of hearing loss increases.
 For people 75 and over, for instance, there's a 50 percent chance of having hearing loss.

-Hearing aids can help people with sensorineural hearing loss, caused by damage to the inner ear, Dr. Hoekzema explains.
+Hearing aids benefit people with sensorineural hearing loss, caused by damage to the inner ear, Dr. Hoekzema explains.
 This can happen due to wear and tear over time, he says.
 Diseases, ear injuries from loud noises, and some medications are also factors, according to the NIDCD.

 Not all patients with hearing loss are the same, Hoekzema notes.
-If you start off with muffled hearing, a hearing aid will help make sounds louder, but not necessarily make them fully sharp or clear.
+If you start off without complete hearing clarity, a hearing aid will help turn up the volume, but will not necessarily restore fully sharp or clear sounds.

 How do hearing aids work?

-Hearing aids have several parts that work together to help amplify sound (make it louder).
+Hearing aids have several parts that work together to help amplify sound.
 These include a microphone, a processor, and a speaker.
 But hearing aid technology is more sophisticated than just amplification.

 “Hearing aids are complex,” Hoekzema says.
 “And not all frequencies are treated identically.”
-Hearing aids are designed to increase the volume of sounds you want to hear (like a friend’s voice) without amplifying noises you don’t need to hear (like the background noise at a restaurant).
+Hearing aids are designed with the goal of increasing the volume of sounds you want to hear (like a friend’s voice) without amplifying noises you don’t need to hear (like the background noise at a restaurant).

 Making sense of hearing aid options